mjrgh/PinscapePico/ExpansionBoards/KL25Z-Adapter/README.md

 Pinscape Pico Config Tool is go through the `outputs:` section and make sure that the ports are all listed in the same order as in your KL25Z setup.

+## 74HC165 vs PCA9555 versions

+The repository has two versions of the board: one based on the 74HC165 shift register chip, and one based on the PCA9555 I2C GPIO expander chip.

+<b>The 74HC165 board is the official version.</b>  I don't plan to
+maintain the PCA9555 version, but it's included for reference.

+The difference between the two boards is the choice of chip used to physically connect the button inputs to the Pico.
+The older version was based on the PCA9555 GPIO expander, which is designed to add digital in/out ports equivalent to a microcontroller's native GPIO ports, for applications such as this one where the microcontroller doesn't have enough native ports to meet the application's requirements.
+In this case, we have a lot more button inputs than the Pico has GPIO ports.
+The newer version of the board accomplishes the same thing using 74HC165 shift register chips.

+The main advantage of the PCA9555 over the 74HC165 is that the former has built-in pull-up resistors.
+Each button port requires a pull-up resistor so that the port reads a deterministic logic level when the button **isn't** being pressed (so the button switch is open).
+The 74HC165 doesn't have its own built-in pull-ups, so a board based on this chip requires additional parts (one resistor per port).
+That increases the parts cost and assembly work to build the board, so I started with the PCA9555 for the sake of economy.

+But the PCA9555 has a major disadvantage, which is that it's relatively slow: it can only sample the button inputs about once per millisecond.
+For most applications, that would be fine, but it's a negative for a gaming device like this one, where users desire extremely low latency for control inputs.
+The 74HC165 solves this; it can clock samples into the host microcontroller at megahertz speeds, allowing buttons to be sampled every 10 to 20 microseconds.
+That's effectively zero latency.

+I'm keeping the PCA9555 board in the repository just in case anyone deems the reduced parts cost more important than the reduced latency of the 74HC165 version.
+However, I haven't brought it up to date with the changes for the through-hole pin sockets for the Pico, and I don't plan to maintain it, since I think the 74HC165 version is the better choice for most people.